28 mins read

 5. Set clear communication channels to boost collaboration

-This is probably the most important best practice you can follow for a successful subcontractor management plan.
-Communication in construction has been a challenge for decades.
-With so many moving parts, a project will simply not succeed if all parties are working separately.
-That is why setting clear communication channels is so important for this process.
 The GC should keep subcontractors constantly informed about project progress, new developments, or unexpected changes.
 This will boost a spirit of teamwork that will encourage subcontractors to work together with the GC, offer ideas and solutions to issues based on their expertise, and bring the project forward.
-Professional construction document management software offers the perfect environment for collaboration and communication with the ability to share important documents and information in real time.
-Ensuring everyone remains connected and working from a single source of truth.

 6. Evaluate subcontractors regularly

-What Can Subcontractor Management Software Do For You?
+What Can Subcontractor Management Software Do for You?

 Lacking information at the right time or in the appropriate format can severely impact a contractor’s ability to perform and deliver projects.
 However, the operational challenges posed by the complexity of these tasks can be addressed with the right technology.